unbit/9spock/README.md

 9spock
 ======

-A high performance, featureful 9p fileserver (with embedded union support) for containers
+A high performance, featureful 9p fileserver (with transparent union support) for containers